slaclab/pysmurf-stable-docker/README.buildDefinitions.md

 - The startup arguments

 So, the flow to release a new image is:
-- Update the [definitions.sh](definitions.sh) file and push it,
+- Update the [definitions.sh](definitions.sh) file and push it.
+- Run the [validate.sh](validate.sh) script to verify that you definition file is correct.
+If there are errors, fix them before moving on.
 - Push a new tag (see [README.tagNamingConvention.md](README.tagNamingConvention.md) for tag naming convention).

 A new docker image will be automatically generated (using travis) following the given definitions.
 The resulting image will be pushed to its [Dockerhub repository](https://hub.docker.com/r/tidair/pysmurf-server).
+Also, at the end of this process:
+- the release table located [here](RELEASES.md) will be automatically updated,
+- a new release will be generated [here](https://github.com/slaclab/pysmurf-stable-docker/releases).

 ## Definition structure